Dec 4, 2024 • 9 min read

 If you are thinking about renting a car and exploring an island, then Huahine is the place to go.
 It’s one of the larger society islands but can still be explored by car in a day.
 There is a lot to see and do from archaeological sites to sandy beaches and snorkel spots, scenic viewpoints and vanilla farms.

-Insider tip: If you are planning on renting a car and driving anywhere in French Polynesia, you will want to ensure that you know how to drive a manual; automatic vehicles are very difficult to come by.
+Insider tip: If you are planning on renting a car and driving anywhere in French Polynesia, make sure you know how to drive a manual; automatic vehicles are very difficult to come by.

 The Marquesas